SpaceXpanse/rod-core-wallet/README.md

 What can SpaceXpanse be used for?
 --------------------------

-* Along with some of Namecoin's uses cases, it is designed especially with gaming and complex decentralised applications in mind.
+* It is designed especially with gaming and complex decentralised applications in mind.
 * Allow creation of trustless accounts.
 * Create Virtual Currencies.
 * Asset Storage, Ownership and Management.